 Native app advantages:

-- Deliver the highest performance three development approaches: Hybrid App vs Native App vs Web App.
+- Deliver the highest performance of three development approaches: Hybrid App vs Native App vs Web App.

 - Get complete support from app stores and the overall app marketplace.